coniadev/i18n/docs/index.md

 Conia `gettext` Tools
 =====================

+!!! warning "Note"
-> :warning: **Note**: This i18n package is under active development, some of the listed features are still experimental and subject to change.
+    This i18n package is under active development, some of the listed features are still experimental and subject to change.
 Large parts of the documentation are missing.

 Provides `conia/cli` commands which help to setup gettext files in a PHP project which uses `phpmyadmin/motranslator`.
 It extracts strings marked for translation from source code and  initializes, updates, and compiles *.po/*.mo files.